Image

 • Possess obscene material in the form of one motion picture, film, videotape, videotape production, or other moving image

-Penalties for Promotion of Child Pornography in and Around Johnson County, MO
+Penalties for Promotion of Child Pornography in Johnson County, MO

 Legal Ramifications for Sexual Exploitation of a Minor in the Johnson County, MO Area

 If you are facing sexploitation charges, you are facing a class B felony.
-However, if the child involved was under 14 years old the charges are elevated to a class A felony, which carries a minimum prison sentence of 10 years with a maximum of life in prison.
+However, if the child involved was under 14 years old the charges are elevated to a class A felony, carrying a minimum prison sentence of 10 years with a maximum of life imprisonment.

 Mandatory Sex Offender Registration in Johnson County, MO and Throughout Missouri